Bruce M. Spiegelman: Career

-Since 2008, Spiegelman has been the Stanley J. Korsmeyer Professor of Cell Biology and Medicine at the Dana–Farber Cancer Institute and Harvard Medical School, and Director of the Center for Metabolism and Chronic Disease at the Dana-Farber.
+Since 2008, Spiegelman has been the Stanley J. Korsmeyer Professor of Cell Biology and Medicine at the Dana–Farber Cancer Institute and Harvard Medical School, and director of the Center for Metabolism and Chronic Disease at the Dana-Farber.
 In these roles, he identified both parts of a molecular switch that normally causes some immature muscle cells in the embryo to become brown fat cells.
 As a result, his team showed that they could engineer mouse and human cells to produce brown fat.
 Spiegelman and colleagues later identified PRDM16 as a crucial factor in brown fat development and the browning of white fat in 2007.
 His research team showed that this molecule controlled a transcriptional switch between muscle cells and brown fat cells in 2008.
-These studies led to the identification of beige fat cells (2012), another energy-burning but genetically distinct fat cell in mouse and adult humans.
+These studies led to the identification of beige fat cells (2012), another energy-burning but genetically distinct fat cell in mice and adult humans.

 In 2012, Spiegelman and colleagues discovered the myokine irisin (2012) and further demonstrated that this hormone was produced in humans and increased during exercise.
 As a result of his research, Spiegelman received the Frederick Banting Medal of the American Diabetes Association in 2012 and the Manpei Suzuki Prize in 2013.
 The following year, he also earned an induction into the National Academy of Medicine and Belgium's InBev-Baillet Latour Prize.
 Later on it was discovered by other researchers, that the methods used to detect irisin used unspecific antibodies and the results could not be reproduced by other research groups.